mljs/savitzky-golay/README.md

 Savitzky–Golay filter in Javascript

-This code is based in the article: Savitzky, A., & Golay, M. J. E. (1964).
-Smoothing and Differentiation of Data by Simplified Least Squares Procedures.
-Analytical Chemistry, 36(8), 1627–1639.
+This code is based in the article: [Smoothing and Differentiation of Data by Simplified Least Squares Procedures](http://dx.doi.org/10.1021/ac60214a047)

 ## Installation